RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating-Changelog-Beta.md

 ## Beta 32
 * Added support for wallpaper PNG files with a transparency channel.
 The background colour will show through any transparent areas.
 * Fixed the bug which left a gap in the app backgrounds if the region free launcher was disabled
-* Added an option to hide the “homebrew launcher” logo
+* Added an option to hide the "homebrew launcher" logo
 * Separate title text colour now configurable in the theme settings.
 This allows you to change the colour of the app name title text on the top screen so it no longer has to match the colour of the top bar
 * Icons for the new options in settings